abhishekmv/basic-search-app/README.md

 # Simple Patient Search Starter Project

-This is a simple search application over a set of patient records.
+This is a simple search application over a set of patient records; it is buildable and runnable 'as-is'.
-You can clone this repo or provision an instant dev environment via http://beta.codenvy.com/f?id=qu9bnf9n1h40whho

 ## Your Mission